Retaliation and whistle blowing FAQs

 What sort of unequal treatment indicates retaliation?

 The evidence of discriminatory retaliation is identical to that used to prove gender, age, race and other types of discrimination claims.
-This evidence includes the employer treating you differently from and worse than similarly situated employees who did not complain.
-It can also include a new employer policy that has a singularly adverse affect on the complaining employee.
+For example, an employer can retaliate by treating employees who oppose their unlawful conduct differently from and worse than similarly situated employees who did not engage in protected conduct.

 How could my employer’s failure to investigate my complaint show retaliation?

-An employer should investigate every employee complaint.
-A failure to do a minimum investigation indicates that the employer did not take the complaint seriously, which may permit the inference that the employer resented the complaint.
-A minimum investigation should include:
+An employer should investigate every legitimate employee complaint.
+A failure to do so indicates that the employer did not take the complaint seriously or even resented the fact that the employee made it.

 - An interview of the complaining employee, the accused employee and any witnesses.